dbos-inc/dbos-demo-apps/websockets/README.md

 The sample takes the application generated in the DBOS quick start[https://docs.dbos.dev/getting-started/quickstart] and add a websocket end point to it.

+## Code

+### Server

+The method sendToClient in src/operations.ts accepts the websocket connection request and continuosly sends a random number to the client every second

+### Client

+wsclient.py is the client code that requests a websocket connection.
+It will stay alive and continue to receive data from the server.

 ## Deploying the service